 Differential Calculus with Applications to Commerce and Social Sciences

-This is the common page for all sections of MATH 184 in Term 1 of the 2017W session (September to December 2017).
+This is the common page for all sections of MATH 184 in Term 1 of the 2019W session (September to December 2019).
 Here you will find the course outline, suggested homework and practice problems, course policies, exam dates, common handouts and supplementary notes, other course information, and information on available resources.

-There will be common weekly webwork assignments, and these can be accessed on this page.
+There will be common weekly webwork assignments, and these can be accessed through Canvas.
 For section specific assignments and information please go to your own section site linked at the bottom of the page.